 You’re probably also wondering how these scooters keep their battery.

-Responsible Growth: unused scooters will be removed.
+- Responsible Growth: Any unused scooters will be removed and relocated.

 This campaign raises another concern often accompanying a new mode of transportation: pollution.
-Riding a Bird scooter when it is available will not only reduce traffic and congestion, but also reduce greenhouse gas emissions significantly.
+Riding a Bird scooter when it is available will not only reduce traffic and congestion but also reduce greenhouse gas emissions significantly.

 For more information on the Bird brand, visit their website here.